Building Phonetic Mastery!

 I like to encourage the kids to color the pictures on their free time – it keeps them engaged in the book and looking at words!

 Often I collect work that we’ve done that indicates they can dig deep and show mastery of new concepts while using the skill in conjunction with others.
-For example, decoding an incomplete sentence and using rhyming skills to find and spelling the missing word; and finding isolated sounds that work together to create words – even if they aren’t lined up.
+For example, decoding an incomplete sentence and using rhyming skills to find and spelling the missing word helps me verify that my kiddos not only understand the phonic rule, but are applying sounding out and chunking skills when they read and write.

 Mastery of the standards may take a bit of time but it sure is exciting when they achieve it!
 Opening the door to reading is just amazing!
 I love being part of this knowledge gain!